jl-yang/soapbox_middleware/README.md

 11. Virtual web apps cannot receive video, but meanwhile hotspot web apps can.
 *Such weird problem can be fixed simply by closing your firewall temporarily.
 Also, having same network is mandotary without justified reasons.
 E.g.: you need to use PanOulu for both speakers and receivers*

+12. Sometimes soapbox cannot receive stream from hotspot, but hotspot can receive stream from soapbox?
+Why is that?
+ - Because the key lies on creating the RTCPeerConnection object exactly at the right now, don't do it too early, since ice candidate will be gathered and sent to middleware, but maybe the counterpart is not ready yet.
+Also don't do it too late when sdp or ice is coming, there must be a new RTCPeerConnection object there.
+Refer to the usage of waitForSpeechTransmission() function in hotspot API in commit: a1a8804, which is a successful example.
 #To do
 1. Enabel SSL and https, for both xampp and rabbitmq ssl options.
 Thus camera permission can be granted to the website permanently.
 2. Add comments